valbok/QtAVPlayer/README.md

 Currently implemented:
 * Software decoding everywhere.
-* VAAPI decoding for Linux:
-  DRM with EGL or X11 with GLX.
+* VAAPI decoding for Linux: DRM with EGL or X11 with GLX.
 * Video Toolbox for macOS and iOS.
 * D3D11 for Windows.
+* MediaCodec for Android.

 QT_AVPLAYER_NO_HWDEVICE can be used to force using software decoding.
 The video codec is negotiated automatically.